Botanical Name: Livistona chinensis

 Light: Bright (indirect) light

 Water: Water thoroughly then allow soil to dry slightly between waterings.
 Water less in winter when growth has slowed.
 Use filtered or distilled water because tap water may contain fluoride, chlorine and other chemicals that can damage palms.
+When watering, avoid getting the base of the palm wet to prevent rot.
+Use a container with drainage holes, and fast-draining potting mix to prevent soggy soil.

 Humidity: Average room humidity